scalar-labs/scalardb-samples/multi-storage-transaction-sample/README.md

 docker-compose up -d
 ```

-This command starts Cassandra and loads the schema.
+This command starts Cassandra and MySQL, and loads the schema.
 Please note that you need to wait around more than one minute for the containers to be fully started.

 ### Initial data